Guide to Single-Step and Multi-Step Income Statements

 The single-step income statement relies on one equation:

-Unlike a multi-step income statement, the company’s gross profit is not shown as a subtotal.
-In order to determine a company’s gross profit, someone reading the income statement will need to subtract the cost of sales from net sales.
+Unlike a multistep income statement, the company’s gross profit is not shown as a subtotal.
+In order to determine a company’s gross profit, the cost of sales needs to be subtracted from the net sales.

 What Do They Include?